China–United States relations: Obama administration (2009–2017)

-The 2008 US presidential election centered on issues of war and economic recession, but candidates Barack Obama and John McCain also spoke extensively regarding US policy toward China.
+The 2008 U.S. presidential election centered on issues of war and economic recession, but candidates Barack Obama and John McCain also spoke extensively regarding U.S. policy toward China.
 Both favored cooperation with China on major issues, but they differed with regard to trade policy.
 Obama expressed concern that the value of China's currency was being deliberately set low to benefit China's exporters.
 McCain argued that free trade was crucial and was having a transformative effect in China.
 Still, McCain noted that while China might have shared interests with the US, it did not share American values.

 The election of Barack Obama in 2008 generated positive reactions from most locals and state-run media outlets in China.
 His presidency fostered hopes for increased co-operation and heightened levels of friendship between the two nations.
 On 8 November 2008, Chinese leader Hu Jintao and Obama shared a phone conversation in which Hu congratulated Obama on his election victory.
-During the conversation both parties agreed that the development of US-China relations is not only in the interest of both nations, but also in the interests of the world.
+During the conversation both parties agreed that the development of Sino-American relations is not only in the interest of both nations, but also in the interests of the international community.

+During the Obama administration, the U.S. signed more bilateral agreements with China than it had during any other U.S. administration, particularly with regard to addressing climate change.
+The two countries signed seven clean energy agreements on 17 November 2009, during Obama's visit to China, including an agreement establishing the U.S.-China Clean Energy Research Center (CERC).
+CERC was the most ambitious clean energy technology cooperation mechanism between the two.
+The many technical exchanges on climate issues during the Obama era helped both sides of the relationship to better understand each other's emissions models and data, leading to increased mutual trust.

-Other organizations within China also held positive reactions to Obama's, particularly with his commitment to revising American climate change policy.
-Greenpeace published an article detailing how Obama's victory would spell positive change for investment in the green jobs sector as part of a response to the financial crisis gripping the world at the time of Obama's inauguration.
-A number of organizations, including the US Departments of Energy and Commerce, non-governmental organizations such as the Council on Foreign Relations and the Brookings Institution, and universities, have been working with Chinese counterparts to discuss ways to address climate change.
-Both US and Chinese governments have addressed the economic downturn with massive stimulus initiatives.
-The Chinese have expressed concern that "Buy American" components of the US plan discriminate against foreign producers, including those in China.
+Following the 2008 financial crisis, both U.S. and Chinese governments addressed the economic downturn with massive stimulus initiatives.
+The Chinese expressed concern that "Buy American" components of the U.S. plan discriminate against foreign producers, including those in China.

 As the two most influential and powerful countries in the world, there have been increasingly strong suggestions within American political circles of creating a G-2 (Chimerica) relationship for the United States and China to work out solutions to global problems together.